-This article reviews the best dosages for CoQ10, depending on your needs.
+This article reviews evidence-based CoQ10 dosages depending on your specific health goals.

 In this article